 Protect yourself and others from COVID-19

-- Monitor your health and do not go to work if you display signs of respiratory infection (coughing, sore throat, high body temperature);
+- Monitor your health and do not go to work if you display signs of respiratory infection (coughing, sore throat, raised body temperature);

 - Wash your hands frequently with soap, water and alcohol-based hand disinfectants;